The Best Mexican Rice2012-04-18

 - Ready In : 30m

-This rice has to be the cheapest, tastiest thing that I make.
+From the author: This Mexican rice has to be the cheapest, tastiest thing that I make.
 I spent about $2 making it.
 I suggest buying rice (and anything else that you can) in bulk – it’s a lot cheaper and less wasteful of packaging.
 My family, who comes from Mexico, has been making this dish for me for years, and I loooove it!

 Also, if you are not into using white rice, it can be substituted with quinoa — NOT brown rice!